molayab/molayab.github.io/_posts/2020-10-01-the-most-common-mistake-using-mvp.md

 ![MVP Overview](https://upload.wikimedia.org/wikipedia/commons/d/dc/Model_View_Presenter_GUI_Design_Pattern.png)

 Let's check the overall idea deeper.
 Let's separate the two main actors in MVP, we have to create a View context that will contain the presenter's public interface.
 On the other hand, we also have the Presenter that should contain a view's public interface.
 The presenter must only use the view's reference in order to communicate updates, avoiding coupling the View with the Presenter.
-Let's see:

-{% mermaid %}
-classDiagram
-    class PresenterInterface
-    <<interface>> PresenterInterface

-    class ViewInterface
-    <<interface>> ViewInterface

-    class Presenter
-    Presenter : +ViewInterface view

-    class View
-    View : +PresenterInterface presenter

-    View --o PresenterInterface : contains
-    Presenter --> ViewInterface : notifies via
-    View ..|> ViewInterface
-    Presenter ..|> PresenterInterface
-{% endmermaid %}

 It important to keep separate the concerns of each artifact, it means that the view must only contain view-related logic, the presenter must not contain any view-related logic, and models are the typing definition of the data required in order to construct the UI.